couchbaselabs/couchbase-nginx-module/README.markdown

 The changes from the fork are going to be integrated to upstream since nginx-couchbase-module **0.3.0**.

+# Testing

+There is way to run all tests against different versions of nginx, in case you are using repo to checkout sources:

+    cd module
+    make check NGX_VERSIONS="v1.4.0 v1.3.10"

+By default `make check` will run use `NGX_VERSIONS="v1.2.6 v1.4.0"`.

 # Usage

 This section describes step by step guide how to build nginx with